jd-develop/fbimg/README.md

 gcc -o fbimg fbimg.c -lm
 ```

-### Other OSes using the Linux kernel
-I assume that if you use such OS (and want to compile this program) you know how to compile C code.

 ### Other OSes
-Sadly, the Framebuffer is a linux-only feature.
+Sadly, the Framebuffer is a Linux-only feature.

 ## Usage
 ```bash